iranapporg2/file-manager/README.md

 ## 📎 Example

-See the included `example.blade.php` for how to create an AJAX-based file upload form.
+See the included `example_file_upload.blade.php` for how to create an AJAX-based file upload form.

 You can modify this view to match your front-end design or integrate it into your admin panel.